 The configuration investigated in this study is shown in Fig. 1.
-A square blunt body is assembled with a splitter plate at the center of the back side of the blunt body.
-The structure of the blunt body is rigid, whereas the splitter plate is flexible.
-This combined structure system is forced to oscillate periodically at the center of the joint between the blunt body and splitter plate.
-The time-varying angle of the rotating pitch oscillation that is actively enforced is defined as:
+A square cylinder is assembled with a splitter plate at the center of the backside of the cylinder.
+The square cylinder is rigid, whereas the splitter plate is flexible.
+The side length of the square cylinder is D, and the plate has a length of 4D and a thickness of 0.06D.